-Alex Wright is a writer, researcher and designer based in Brooklyn, NY.
+Alex Wright is a Brooklyn-based writer, researcher, and designer whose most recent book is Cataloging the World: Paul Otlet and the Birth of the Information Age.
 His first book Glut: Mastering Information Through the Ages, was hailed by the Los Angeles Times as "a penetrating and highly entertaining meditation on our information age and its historical roots."
-He is now at work on a new book about Paul Otlet.

-In addition to the The New York Times, Alex's writing has appeared in Salon.com, The Wilson Quarterly, The Christian Science Monitor, The Believer, Harvard Magazine, Utne Reader, Yankee, Think, Interactions, Boxes and Arrows, New Architect, WebTechniques, Boston Business, Design Times and Library Journal, among others.
+Alex's articles have appeared in The New York Times, The Atlantic, The Believer, Salon.com, The Wilson Quarterly, The Christian Science Monitor, Harvard Magazine, and Library Journal, among others.

-Alex has also led research and design projects for IBM, Microsoft, The Long Now Foundation, Harvard University, the Internet Archive, and Yahoo!, among others.
-His work has won numerous industry awards, including a Webby, Cool Site of the Year, the PRSA Silver Anvil and an American Graphic Design Award.
-He is currently a faculty member at the School of Visual Arts MFA program in Interaction Design.
+Alex is a graduate faculty member at the School of Visual Arts' MFA program in Interaction Design.
+From 2009-2013, he was the Director of User Experience at The New York Times.
+He has also led research and design projects for Etsy, Yahoo!, Microsoft, IBM, The Long Now Foundation, Harvard University, the Internet Archive, and Yahoo!, among others.
+His work has won numerous industry awards, including a Webby, Cool Site of the Year, and an American Graphic Design Award.

 Although painfully aware that the last thing the world needs is another bearded, bespectacled Brooklyn writer, Alex nonetheless chooses to live in Park Slope with his wife, two boys, and three banjos.